PVieira04/CI-project-1/README.md

 The fonts for this project were:

-- Monserrat - Used for headings and button text.
+- Montserrat - Used for headings and button text.
 - Noto Serif - Used for paragraph text and other non-header text.

 Both fonts were obtained through Google Fonts.